“Post-Recon”? What happens next?

 - Reconstructionist movements evolved and gained steam, especially with the development of greater networks of information and a wider interconnectedness.
 This was largely leveraged as a reaction to the growing sense of eclecticism with open/self-initiated practices and the enforced commodification of Wicca.

 For a long time reconstructionism has been interpreted as a specific “denomination” of Pagans who were trying to be as historic as possible.
-This impression lead to mischaracterizations by both external observers and internal participants – the idea that this was akin to living history or reenactment and that these practices needed to be extricated with as much care form the history and replanted within the modern with no alterations, or otherwise as few alterations as possible.
+This impression lead to mischaracterizations by both external observers and internal participants – the idea that this was akin to living history or reenactment and that these practices needed to be extricated with as much care from the history and replanted within the modern with no alterations, or otherwise as few alterations as possible.
 This became the governing image of reconstructionism when it was discussed, an exacting pendency which appeared to reduce the qualities of these religions – pietas, religio, worship – to a lesser status over historicity.

 In some cases this is nearly successful, in this I am thinking of the attempts of various Roman groups to perform more exacting practices given their plethora of resources available from which to reconstruct their religious culture.
 However, even these always had a play-acting element to them, and several groups wrapping their identity up with the emulation of Roman civic processes spawned.